Vision and Values

 As a Church School, the love of Jesus Christ is our foundation which we hope will be evident to all who pass through our doors.
 We hope that it will guide, not only the religious aspects of the curriculum day, but will also be a firm foundation for the whole life of the school.
 Christian values underpin all that we seek to undertake and achieve.

-Our aim is to enable the pupils of Holy Souls to grow physically, mentally, socially and spiritually so gaining respect for themselves, each other and for the whole of God's world.
+Our aim is to enable the pupils of Holy Souls and members of the St Teresa of Calcutta MAC to grow physically, mentally, socially and spiritually so gaining respect for themselves, each other and for the whole of God's world.
 It is important that each child is given the opportunity to develop their potential and we are continuously striving to raise achievement and to provide an education of the highest quality within the context of Christian belief and practice.

 At Holy Souls we aim to provide a rich and creative curriculum with the highest expectations for our children to attain high standards in all core skills and subject areas whilst developing their interests and abilities in the wider curriculum.